odsod/language-based-security-report/report.md

     <?xml version="1.0" encoding="UTF-8"?>
     <exploit type="yaml">--- !ruby/object:Time {}
     </exploit>

+In order to test this, we need a reliable way of sending exploit payloads to our vulnerable application.

 The fact that we can have `YAML` objects deserialized on the server does not however directly imply that we can have arbitrary code executed.
 However, after